esplito/coding-notes/epicreact/react-hooks/notes.md

 ### useState: tic tac toe

-This example is lifted from React's official tutorial, but that one still uses Class Components and this o
+This example is lifted from React's official tutorial, but that one still uses Class Components and this one uses Hooks!

+-   **Managed State:**  State that you need to explicitly manage
+-   **Derived State:**  State that you can calculate based on other state

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzMxOTQ1NTIsMTE2MDQ3Njg2MywtMT
-EzMjg0MDMxNCwxNTIwMzgxMSwtNjIxMTk2MjE4LDQ2ODg2MDQw
-LC03ODIxMTYzOTIsLTMxMTczNjQ5Miw5ODQ1MjY2NzgsMjEwOT
-g3MDM3MSwxMTk0NDU5NzMxLC00Njk2NzQ2NTYsLTM3NDIzOTgz
-OCwtMTM2ODI5MjgyLC02MTA1NTU4NjMsLTM0MjEzOTE4M119
+eyJoaXN0b3J5IjpbNjMzNzkxMTQyLDExNjA0NzY4NjMsLTExMz
+I4NDAzMTQsMTUyMDM4MTEsLTYyMTE5NjIxOCw0Njg4NjA0MCwt
+NzgyMTE2MzkyLC0zMTE3MzY0OTIsOTg0NTI2Njc4LDIxMDk4Nz
+AzNzEsMTE5NDQ1OTczMSwtNDY5Njc0NjU2LC0zNzQyMzk4Mzgs
+LTEzNjgyOTI4MiwtNjEwNTU1ODYzLC0zNDIxMzkxODNdfQ==
 -->